chemgymrl/chemgymrl/lessons/lesson_markdown/lesson_1_extract.md

 ![image of command](../../sample_figures/tutorial/oil_water_console_7.png)

-I hope this tutorial helped with your understanding of how an agent might interact with the extraction environmenment!
+We hope this tutorial helped with your understanding of how an agent might interact with the extraction environmenment!